How to Train a Small Dog

 Make it Easy for Your Small Dog to Behave

-One of the most straightforward tips for training your small dog is to set them up for success.
+One of the most straightforward tips for training small dogs is to set them up for success.
 How?
 If your little dog is still learning to be housebroken, use gates to keep them in appropriate rooms.
 If your dog is chewing, give them toys they are allowed to eat and praise them.
 In turn, keep your expensive shoes out of their way, so there isn't any temptation.

 Train with High-Value Treats